drivendataorg/zamba/docs/docs/quickstart.md

 <!-- TODO: add link><!-->

 ## Using the command line interface

+All of the commands here should be run at the command line.
+On macOS, this can be done in the terminal (⌘+space, "Terminal").
+On Windows, this can be done in a command prompt, or if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).

 To generate and save predictions for your videos using the default settings, run: